ashishmvifs/kobocat/README.rst

 About
 -----

-kobocat is the data collection platform used in KoBoToolbox.
+Kobocat is the data collection platform used in KoBoToolbox.
 It is based on the excellent `onadata <http://github.com/onaio/onadata>`_ platform developed by Ona LLC, which in itself is a redevelopment of the `formhub <http://github.com/SEL-Columbia/formhub>`_ platform developed by the Sustainable Engineering Lab at Columbia University.

 Please refer to `dist-kobo-devel <https://github.com/kobotoolbox/dist-kobo-devel>`_ for  instructions on how to install KoBoToolbox.